Sustainability resources, best practise & case studies for the built environment

 EU Green Claims Directive

-The EU shared a draft of the Green Claims Directive, which will strengthen consumer protection against greenwashing.
+The EU Parliament voted to implement a directive which bans businesses from making deceptive or confusing green claims targeted at customers.
 The directive will introduce requirements to substantiate claims with life cycle data, and specifically explore the validation of certification schemes, noting the proliferation of eco-labels in the market was a cause of confusion for the public.
+Claims such as ‘climate-neutral’ or ‘carbon-neutral’ where offsets are used are likely to be banned.
 Similarly to the UK’s Green Claims Code, organisations will be mandated to ensure claims regarding a product’s positive environmental impact need to give information about negative impacts as well.

 UK Digital Markets, Competition and Consumer Bill